Google-Developers-Sohag/Embedded-Systems-Roadmap/CONTRIBUTING.md

 - Every repository you create under your account is accompained by a domain that host your github-page when deploying it.
 - Github-pages deploys web-pages using [Docker](https://www.docker.com/) on an Ubuntu virtual server, in general you don't need to touch or know any of the linux virtualization processes as it's an automated process.
-- To publish a user site, you must create a repository owned by your personal account that's named <username>.github.io.
+- To publish a user site, you must create a repository owned by your personal account that's named `<username>.github.io`.
-- To publish an organization site, you must create a repository owned by an organization that's named <organization>.github.io.
+- To publish an organization site, you must create a repository owned by an organization that's named `<organization>.github.io`, for example `google-developers-sohag.github.io/Embedded-Systems-Roadmap`.
 - The source files for a project site are stored in the same repository as their project.
 - Steps to reproduce the automated github-page on your own: